EventStore/documentation/docs/tutorials/HTTP_Connector.md

  }'
 ```

-#### **Step 2.3: Replace the value for “Url” with the curl url you copied from Postb.in**
+#### **Step 2.3: Replace the value for “Url” with the curl URL you copied from Postb.in**

-Below discusses the important contents of the file.
+The following section outlines the important file contents.

 1. http://localhost:2113/connectors/test-app

-   This provides a **unique name identifier** for the connector (**test-app** in this case)
+   This URL provides a **unique name identifier** for the connector ("test-app" in this case)

 2. "InstanceTypeName": "EventStore.Connectors.Http.HttpSink",

-   This provides the type of connector sink (HTTP in this case).
-Connectors make it easy to integrate EventStoreDB data into other systems.
-Each connector runs on the server-side and uses a catch-up subscription to receive events, filter or transform them, and push them to an external system via a sink.
-The available sinks are listed below:

-   1. Kafka
-   2. MongoDB
-   3. RabbitMQ
-   4. HTTP
-   5. Logger
-   6. Serilog
+   The instance type name provides the type of connector sink (HttpSink in this case).

 3. "Url": "https://www.postb.in/1736471171412-2404703341890"

-   This provides the HTTP url endpoint where data will be sent.
+   The Url provides the HTTP URL endpoint where the EventStoreDB will send the data.

 4. "Subscription:Filter:Scope": "Stream",
 "Subscription:Filter:Expression": "order-.*?"

-   This filters the results for streams starting with order-
+   The “Filter” entries filter the results for streams starting with "order-".

 #### **Step 2.4: Run the `create_connector.sh` script**

-After running the script and creating the connector you should receive an HTTP 200 OK message similar to the one below:
+After running the script and creating the connector, you should receive an HTTP 200 OK message similar to the one below:

 ```
 HTTP/1.1 200 OK